Deanna Wong: Volleyball

 She first started playing indoor volleyball in her sixth grade intramural upon her best friend's invitation and continued to play the sport in high school.
 She then was invited for a three-week training at the San Sebastian College-Recoletos and the Ateneo de Manila University.

 UAAP

 By March 2015, she was picked as member of the collegiate varsity women's volleyball team of the Ateneo de Manila University, under then head coach Anusorn "Tai" Bundit and became a rookie in the 2016 UAAP Season 78.
 She played as a libero in 2017 Season 79 and then as setter the next year for 2018 Season 80, during which she was awarded the Best Setter award.
 While the team settled for bronze in the previous season, the Ateneo Lady Eagles won the championship for UAAP Season 81 in 2019.

 Wong took a hiatus from playing for Ateneo for Season 82.
 She was set to return in UAAP Season 83 which was cancelled due to the COVID-19 pandemic.
-Wong is still eligible to compete in UAAP Season 84 but chose to play for Premier Volleyball League.
+Wong was still eligible to compete in UAAP Season 84 but chose to play for the Premier Volleyball League.